Case study overview

 03

-There are concerns about the accuracy and potential fraud in visit records.
+There are concerns about the accuracy of — and potential fraud in — visit records.

 04

-When a merchandiser changes, their proprietary portal often retains the data, leaving suppliers without essential historical records needed for contract disputes.
+When a merchandiser changes, their proprietary portal keeps the data — leaving suppliers without the historical records needed for contract disputes.

 05